Making-Sense-Info/Varese/use-cases/constances-fruits.md

 ## Sources and variables

-A single choice question in the follow-up questionnaire 2014 captures the frequency of comsumption of fruits.
+A single choice question in the follow-up questionnaire 2014 captures the frequency of consumption of fruits.
 Each choice is represented by a checkbox.
 From 2015, one single choice question in the follow-up questionnaire captures the frequency of consumption of fresh fruits.
 Another question captures the frequency of consumption of drink juice.
 Each choice is represented by a checkbox.